 Black, White, Asian: Cam, Brennan, and Angela.
 It fiddles around with the stereotypes, too: Angela is the cool one, Cam is the reserved one, and Brennan is the nerdy one (granted, they're all nerds, but she takes the cake).

-Book Dumb: Booth, contrasting with Brennan's TV Genius; there is evidence that this is more an act of Obfuscating Stupidity on his part, so that the various insufferable geniuses he works with are less threatened by him.
-We know he's Book Dumb, and we know he uses Obfuscating Stupidity to make Bones feel better, but we don't know the degrees in which these tropes are present.
+Book Dumb: Booth, contrasting with Brennan's TV Genius; there is evidence that this is more an act of Obfuscating Stupidity on his part, so that the various insufferable geniuses he works with are less threatened by him, but we don't know the degrees in which these tropes are present.
 Probably he's just picked up a lot more from working with them than he lets on.

 Booth is usually presented as more intuitive with a high emotional intelligence which makes sense for someone who has suffered abuse.
 Several episodes generally present him (and others) acknowledging that within context of the team, his "specialty" is the emotional aspect of such cases.
 It comes up a lot less though because within context of having to present a legal case and identifying bodies, gut instincts generally don't cut it.